brandur/sorg/content/talks-drafts/passive-safety.md

 Wrap work units in transactions.

-For more complex operations, use transactions for spans that we know to be safe.
+For more complex operations, use transactions around spans that we know to be safe.
 Use idempotency keys for foreign mutations.

-Work towards **passive safety**: largely guaranteed consistency with little operator effort.
+Cultivate **passive safety**: largely guaranteed consistency with little operator effort.

 ???